MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

 ![](images/Fingertip-Cursor-720px.jpg)<br>

 ## Bounding Box with Proximity Shader
 The hologram itself also requires to provide both visual and audio feedbacks to compensate the lack of tactile feedback.
 For that, we generate the concept of [Bounding Box with Proximity Shader](coming-soon.md).
 A bounding box is a minimun volumetric area that encloses a 3D object.
 The bounding box has a interactive rendering mechanism called [Proximity Shader](coming-soon.md).
-The idea is:
+The proximity shader functions as below:

-* when the index finger is within a range, a fingertip spotlight is cast on the surface of bounding box.
+* When the index finger is within a range, a fingertip spotlight is cast on the surface of bounding box.
 * When the fingertip gets closer to the surface, the spotlight condenses accordingly.
 * As soon as the fingertip touch the surface, the whole bounding box changes the color or generate visual effect to reflect the touch state.
 * Meanwhile, a sound effect can be activated to enhance the visual touch feedback.